-Change Cluster Size
+About Change Cluster Size

 If users save large files to file system with small clusters, data read-write speed will be reduced.
 If they save small files to file system with large clusters, a lot of disk space will be wasted.
 Therefore, it is very necessary to change cluster size reasonably, and Change Cluster Size feature in MiniTool Partition Wizard can help do this operation with ease.

 How to Change Cluster Size

-2. Select the partition whose cluster size is not reasonable and choose “Change Cluster Size” from the left pane or from the right-click menu.
+Step 1.
+Launch MiniTool Partition Wizard, then select the partition whose cluster size is not reasonable and choose Change Cluster Size from the left pane.

 Step 2.
 Choose a suitable cluster size from the drop-down list and click Yes to go back to the main interface.

 Step 3.
 Click Apply button to perform pending operations.

 - If the purpose of increasing cluster size is to break the 16TB partition size limit, users can extend this partition directly with the Move/Resize Partition or Extend Partition feature.
 During this process, MiniTool Partition Wizard will increase cluster size automatically.
 With the added free space, the program should complete the increasing faster.